 Jennifer L. Musgrave, the Founder and Editor of TheHoosierHistorian.com calls Limestone Post’s A Sense of Place “a must read for any Hoosier!” and “a beautiful, informative look at the history, culture, and allure of Bloomington, Indiana.
 I give this magazine five stars!”

-It’s all in A Sense of Place — the art, the architecture, the music, the people, the history — for just $7.50 per copy.
-You can also purchase it locally at any of these Bloomington locations.
+It’s all in A Sense of Place — the art, the architecture, the music, the people, the history — for just $10.00 per copy.
+You can find it in a few places around town, but if you donate $10 to Limestone Post, we’ll mail a copy to you.

 BULK-ORDERS: A 20% bulk discount is available on orders of 5 or more copies!
 (Other discounts do not apply.
 Free shipping not included.)
 Just contact us at email@example.com to receive the promo code in advance of purchasing.